gem/global_embodied_carbon_model/README.md

 > The first versions of the GEM's embodied-carbon exposure and seismic risk maps of Europe are now available! 🥳 🚀

 This repository hosts data on the embodied carbon associated with the seismic damage repair and replacement of the residential, commercial, and industrial building stock worldwide.
-Interactive web services are accessible through the EPOS Built Environmental Data service at [🌐 Access the Web Viewer](https://embodiedcarbon.builtenvdata.eu).
+Interactive web services are accessible through the [🌐 EPOS Built Environmental Data service](https://embodiedcarbon.builtenvdata.eu).

 # 🌍 Region, country and territory list